Chair (sculpture)

-Chair is a public artwork designed as an advertisement by Bassett Furniture, located at the intersection of Martin Luther King Ave. and V. Street S.E., in the Anacostia neighborhood of Washington, D.C., United States.
+Chair, also known as the Big Chair, is a public artwork designed as an advertisement by Bassett Furniture, located at the intersection of Martin Luther King Avenue and V Street S.E., in the Anacostia neighborhood of Washington, D.C., United States.
 Chair was originally surveyed as part of the Smithsonian's Save Outdoor Sculpture! survey in 1994.
 It was once considered the world's largest chair, but has been overtaken by works like Broken Chair in Geneva and the temporary The Writer on Hampstead Heath in London.

 Description

 The chair, which stands 19½ feet high, is a detail-to-detail replica of a Duncan Phyfe style chair.
 Painted brown with a white and brown striped "cushion", the chair is entirely made of aluminum.
 Weighing between 4,000 and 4,600 pounds, the chair sits on a concrete base.

 Acquisition

 The chair was built in 1959 by Virginia-based furniture maker Bassett Furniture.
 The concept for the chair came from Charles Curtis, of the Curtis Brothers Furniture company, as a clever way to bring customers to their family showroom which was located on the grounds where the chair is currently placed.

 The piece was dedicated on July 11, 1959, and a plaque was placed with it, stating: